Results & Remediation

 |---|---|

 | Subdomain Takeover | Remove DNS records pointing to deprovisioned services.
-Monitor for dangling records as part of your asset management process. |
+Monitor for dangling records. |

-| SSL/TLS Issues | Renew expired certificates, disable weak cipher suites and outdated protocols, configure HSTS with appropriate max-age. |
+| SSL/TLS Issues | Renew expired certificates, disable weak cipher suites and outdated protocols, configure HSTS. |

-| Certificate Issues | Ensure certificates match the served domain, use certificates from trusted CAs, and monitor expiration dates. |
+| Certificate Issues | Ensure certificates match the served domain, use trusted CAs, and monitor expiration dates. |